Types of Crude Oil: Heavy vs Light, Sweet vs Sour, and TAN count

 But not all crudes are alike.
 There are three primary qualities that differentiate one oil from another: Weight, Sweetness, and TAN count.

-Light oil requires less processing and produces a greater percentage of gasoline and diesel than heavy oil.
+• produces a greater percentage of gasoline and diesel

-The standard unit of measurement for oil weight is API Gravity.
-This scale was created by the American Petroleum Institute to measure the density of oil.
-Below are some visual examples of heavy oil and light oil.
+The standard unit of measurement for oil weight is API (American Petroleum Institute) Gravity.
+This scale was created to measure the density of oil, heavy to light.

 Sweetness of Crude Oil

-TAN stands for “Total Acid Number.”
-The TAN count of oil is a measure of how corrosive it is.
+TAN stands for “Total Acid Number” and is a measure of how corrosive it is.

 If a crude has a high TAN number, producers must use more robust metallurgy than standard so their processes can handle that corrosivity and keep the crude in the pipe.